ministryofjustice/security-guidance/docs/phishing-guide.md

 # Phishing Guide

-This guide provides information explaining that 'phishing' is, how it happens, and what you can do to protect yourself and keep Ministry of Justice \(MoJ\) systems secure.
+This guide provides information about 'phishing' is.
+It describes what phishing is, and how it happens.
+It tells you what you can do to protect yourself, and to keep Ministry of Justice \(MoJ\) systems secure.

 There is also information on [what to do if you think you have been phished](#what-to-do-if-you-are-phished).